 English: In English we will be reading the mythical story about King Midas and writing our own version.
-We will also be reading the poem, The Sound Collector, and developing our poetry skills.
+We will also be completing some persuasive writing to advertise a Roman product.

 Maths: In Maths, we will be developing our understanding of number and learning more about multiplication and division as well as learning to use Roman Numerals.